Molimpion/Molimpion/README.md

 - 🎴 I'm passionate about gastronomy.
 - 👾 Fan of games and geek culture, including manga and manhwa.

---> I am currently doing a residency at SiDi, working on the development of a time tracking system.

 <h3> Here are my languages</h3>